TBG1000/Nitro/README.md

 channel-alerts: ""   # ID of channel where logs from bot are sent
 channel-main: ""     # ID of channel where command can be used

-redemption-command: ""   # Commands to be executed when a user redeems Nitro privileges
+# List of redemption commands, executed when the user boosts the server
+redemption-commands:
+  - ""
-remove-command: ""       # Commands to be executed when a user stops boosting the server
+# List of removal commands, executed when the user stops boosting the server
+removal-commands:
+  - ""

 # List of nitro boosters
+# Format
+# Discriminated Discord username : User Discord ID : Minecraft username : Minecraft username
 nitro-boosters:
   - ""
 ```